HelixAchaos/bookmarks-notifier/README.md

 TODO:
 1. add update date and last-grabbed date (so we can see if there was an update since the last time the script was ran)
 2. add requirements.txt
+3. detect updates on ao3 series (not just one link)
+4. include authors

+1,3-4 will require a proper db
+3-4 will use 1